Solar PV

 Installation & Maintenance

-Maintenance photoComfort Solutions Retrofit offer very high-quality Solar PV systems and installations.
+PV panels installation zincComfort Solutions Retrofit offer very high-quality Solar PV systems and installations.
 Through our dedicated team of qualified and vastly experienced electricians and roofers, we will install the system to the highest possible standards and carry out full commissioning and customer handover procedures.
 Maintenance is minimal on our PV systems but should our customers ever need repairs or maintenance, we are committed to looking after this requirement also.
+There are a few things to be very careful when installing solar PV which we will discuss below.